 I had a few instrumentals leftover after I finished the Delta Machine project.
 We have two band members writing now, so we had so many songs written that there were too many even for the deluxe edition.
 We didn't want the album or the deluxe edition to be too long.
 I was left with stranded instrumentals.
 I started thinking that it would be a good idea to continue writing instrumentals when I got back from the tour and put out a full album.
 I thought it was exciting—it's something I've never done before and it was completely unexpected.
 I want to do things that are unexpected, to keep people on their toes.

-People get bored by gear talk, but I'm curious—did your gear setup on this album differ from the usual?
+Did your gear setup on this album differ from the usual?

 The majority of the sounds were made with Eurorack modular systems.
 Apart from that I did use some vintage synths and other modular synths.
 My studio now is basically one big modular mothership.
 I don't think people are interested in hearing about synths, though.
 I think it probably gets very boring for most people.